 One of the joys of teaching Physical Education is that I get to watch my students grow up.
 I first meet a student as an enthusiastic first grader, then witness their development into a lanky (and occasionally snarky) teenager who graduates eighth grade ready to take on the world.
-It’s a remarkable thing to observe — like tuning in to a very slow-paced Animal Planet show — and I’ll get to see this happen to my own child very soon: My wife is set to deliver any day now.
+It’s a remarkable thing to observe — like tuning in to a very slow-paced Animal Planet show — and I’ll get to see this happen with my own child very soon: My wife is set to deliver any day now.
+While I’m not surprised that the students I get to watch grow up have strong opinions about growing up, in general, I wouldn’t have necessarily guessed they’d have so many parenting tips at the ready.
+But it turns out, my middle-schoolers are full of advice for new parents.

 When my students heard I was going on paternity leave, their reactions were hilarious.
 “I hear you’re getting a kid,” one boy said, as if I were swinging by the local dealership and picking out the latest model.
 “That’s awesome.”
-My coworkers, in an incredibly touching gesture, put together a book of parenting advice from the students.
+My coworkers, in an incredibly touching gesture, compiled all the parenting advice from my students into a book.
 This book is so full of pearls of wisdom, it would be downright selfish to keep them to myself, so I present them to you here.
 If you just follow these tips, being a dad should be a piece of cake.

 How to Feed a Child